Showing Content > Filtered By > FaithResources

 -

-The Spear (7th Sunday in Ordinary Time)
+The Faith of Naaman (28th Sunday of Ordinary Time)

 -